domcleal/hammer-cli/README.md

 Use the hammer
 --------------

-Confirm your setup by running ```$ hammer -h``` and see if the desired commands are listed.
+Confirm your setup by running ```$ hammer -h``` and check that the desired commands are listed.

-And you are Done.
+And you are done.
 Your hammer client is configured and ready to use.

 Autocompletion
 --------------

-It is necessary to copy script hammer_cli_complete to the bash_completion.d directory.
+It is necessary to copy the hammer_cli_complete script to the bash_completion.d directory.

     $ sudo cp hammer-cli/hammer_cli_complete /etc/bash_completion.d/

-Then in a new shell the completion should work.
+Then after starting a new shell, the completion should work.

 License